schlaicha/jupyter-publication-scripts/tutorial/tutorial.md

 ```

 ### Saving data using numpy.savez
 I often include computationally expensive data analysis in my notebook instead of implementing them as external tools.
 Since I would have to recalculate these if I restart the kernel for some reason, it is reasonable to save them using the `numpy.savez()` routine.
-I usually define a `data_dir` variable in the beginning of the notebook, where the datafiles are to be stored.
+I usually define a `data_dir` variable in the beginning of the notebook, where the data files are to be stored.
 I then use the following code template in each cell where I do expensive things and change the `recalc` variable if I need to recompute this cell:
 ```python
 recalc = False